 This technique involves using pitch as our variable for getting variations between the left and right channels.

-So far we've explored time (for the Haas effect for example), level (for autopanners), space (using short reverbs, delays or modulation effects) as variables to employ in order to achieve width, but there are many many more as we'll see across this article.
+So far we've explored time (for the Haas effect for example), level (for autopanners), and space (using short reverbs, delays, or modulation effects) as variables to employ to achieve width, but there are many many more as we'll see across this article.

-For instance combining hard panned sounds in opposite directions with a contrasting and complementary tone is an other great way to achieve width, technique usually employed by guitarists for a wide guitar's wall of sound.
+For instance, combining hard-panned sounds in opposite directions with a contrasting and complementary tone is another great way to achieve width, a technique usually employed by guitarists for a wide guitar's wall of sound.

-If you want to do that manually try to shift the hard panned copies of a mono source by a few cents (1 semitone equals to 100 cents ) in opposite directions and listen to how the sound opens up without resulting in an obvious detuned effect.
+If you want to do that manually try to shift the hard-panned copies of a mono source by a few cents (1 semitone equals 100 cents ) in opposite directions and listen to how the sound opens up without resulting in an obvious detuned effect.

 Some plugins really good for that are MicroShift by SoundToys and Ultrachannel by Eventide, which has a dedicated 'Micro Pitch Shift' feature built inside it.

-An other way to achieve a similar effect is by modifying formants, for example when time-stretching a sample you have at your disposal some controls to modify that (in Ableton, the Complex Pro time-stretching algorhythm has it got).
+Another way to achieve a similar effect is by modifying formants, for example when time-stretching a sample you have at your disposal some controls to modify that (in Ableton, the Complex Pro time-stretching algorithm has it).

 - Width with Phase